 Response Security Service

-Fastly offers Signal Sciences Cloud WAF and Next-Gen WAF customers a Response Security Service (RSS) that provides your organization with enhanced access to our Customer Security Operations Center (CSOC) team and periodic consultation with a Designated Security Specialist for strategic security solutions reviews and planning.
+Fastly offers Fastly Next-Gen WAF (powered by Signal Sciences) customers a Response Security Service (RSS) that provides your organization with enhanced access to our Customer Security Operations Center (CSOC) team and periodic consultation with a Designated Security Specialist for strategic security solutions reviews and planning.
 Together, Fastly’s CSOC team and your Designated Security Specialist support the design, implementation, and maintenance of your security solutions by assisting with initial configuration, requested maintenance, and attack support.

 The following table summarizes what RSS provides: